yhatt/jsx-slack/docs/block-elements.md

 </Blocks>
 ```

+#### :warning: Note

+_Slack recommends disabling automatic parsing on text composition components and they have made it clear that they might deprecate this feature in the future._

+jsx-slack will disable automatic parsing by default even if you were not used `<Mrkdwn>` specifically.
+If possible, we recommend _not to enable automatic parsing through `<Mrkdwn verbatim={false}>`_ in Slack app created newly with jsx-slack.

+More information can be found [here](https://api.slack.com/reference/surfaces/formatting#why_you_should_consider_disabling_automatic_parsing).

-### Props
+#### Props

-- `verbatim`: (optional): A boolean prop to specify whether or not Slack auto-convert links, conversaion names, and mentions.
+- `verbatim`: (optional): A boolean prop to specify whether or not Slack auto-convert links, conversation names, and mentions.

 ## Input components for modal